SuperOfficeDocs/superoffice-docs/user-guide/en/user/StandardCRM/company/create-companies-in-companies-tab.md

     ![icon](../media/Chap03-contacts/18-chap3-NewCompany.bmp)

     Type in the name of the company in the field at the top of the **Company** tab. ***Company name*** is shown in red, indicating that this field is mandatory.
-If you try to create a company with the same, or similar, name as an existing company, the **Duplicates** dialog opens.
-For more details, see [Duplicates](../key-functions/Duplicates.md).
+If you try to create a company with the same, or similar, name as an existing company, the **Duplicates** dialog opens. [!include[For more info](../../includes/see-duplicates.md)]

 2. Enter the required information in the other fields.
     <!-- Fix reuse ID=a2 -->